J4ck3lXploit/web/README.md

 HTB Web Challenges
+👋 Welcome
-👋 Welcome to my Hack The Box Web Challenges repository!
+Welcome to my Hack The Box Web Challenges repository!

+About
-This repo contains write-ups for HTB web challenges.
+This repository contains write-ups for HTB web challenges.
-Each write-up details the steps and tools used to solve the challenge.
+Each write-up explains the steps and tools used to solve the challenges.